 Summary of Hazards Profiled in this Plan Hazard How Identified Why Identified Flooding Review of 2020 hazard mitigation survey returns from Aroostook County municipalities, a review of the Maine State Hazard Mitigation Plan 2019, hazard mitigation zoom workshops, FEMA flood studies, flood maps, state data on disaster declarations, committee and local knowledge, Flood of 2008 There is a history of flooding in many parts of the county, particularly along the Aroostook and St. John Rivers.
 The County also contains twelve high hazard dams and six significant hazard dams that could, in the event of a dam failure, cause loss of life or serious property damage.
 There have been no major dam failures in the county in recent decades, but In 1954, a hurricane washed out dams in Mars Hill and Easton.
 Severe Winter Storms Review of past disaster declarations, committee and local knowledge, records from 1998 ice storm, Maine State Hazard Mitigation Plan 2019 Maine is frequently hit with blizzards and major "northeaster" storms.
 In 1998, a major ice storm hit Maine, knocking out power in many locations for days.
 The impacts of winter storms include wind damage.
 Summer storms are often accompanied by high winds, road and culvert washouts.
 Severe Summer Storms Review of past disaster declarations, Committee and local knowledge, State Plan Summer storms are often accompanied by high winds, road and culvert washouts.
-Wildfires Review of Maine Forest Service records, committee and local knowledge, State Hazard Mitigation Plan 2019 Many areas of the county are forested.
-Wildfires have been numerous but they have generally been small.
-Wildfires can destroy land cover which, in turn, can cause erosion and sedimentation and exacerbate flooding.
-Drought Drought Advisory Committee, Planning Team and local input, State Plan, 2020 experience with drought.
+Wildfires Review of Maine Forest Service records, committee and local knowledge, State Hazard Mitigation Plan 2019 , , Drought Drought Advisory Committee, Planning Team and local input, State Plan, 2020 experience with drought.
 Severe, multi-year droughts occurred in Maine in the 1960's, 1980's and 2000 to 2003, 2016, 2018 and 2020.
 In 2020, Aroostook County experienced severe drought condition.
-The U.S. Department of Agriculture designated Aroostook County as a drought disaster area severity, or a low likelihood for the event to occur.
-Even though these potential hazards are not profiled in the Plan, there is no guarantee that they would not or could not occur and cause damage.
-The Hazard Mitigation Planning Team made the decision to keep this Plan simple by profiling only the top four hazards.
+The U.S. Department of Agriculture designated Aroostook County as a drought disaster area